aiddata/data-engineering-for-gies/README.md

 # Data Engineering for GIEs

-Examples and excercises for the "Practical Data Engineering for GIEs" chapter of the Geospatial Impact Evaluation textbook.
+Examples and exercises for the "Practical Data Engineering for GIEs" chapter of the Geospatial Impact Evaluation textbook.

 ## Setting up the environment